isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

   ORDER BY
     n DESC

-The result of that query shows that 73 tumor samples have PARP1 mutations in UCEC, followed by COAD with 26 as the next highest.
+The result of that query shows that 46 tumor samples have PARP1 mutations in UCEC, followed by COAD and STAD with 22 each.
 That's a big lead by UCEC, so let's focus our work there.

 Here's where our main query will begin.
 Since this is standard SQL,